alismed/chuk_norris_say/README.md

 # Chuk Norris Says

-It is a script to show a randow joke by a randow animal.
+It is a script to show a random joke by a random animal.

 ## Example